Eligibility and FAQ

 - It must be a freely available production. (i.e. if it’s on Audible, or if you have to pay to listen to it, it’s not eligible), pay what you will financing is allowed, if there is a zero dollar option.

-- We define audio drama as a dramatization, not prose, with multiple characters and using sound effects or/and music to present the piece.
+- We define audio drama as a dramatization, not prose, with actors playing characters and using sound effects or/and music to present the piece.

 - All elements of the audio drama must either be in the public domain or have the rights secured for presentation.

 - In order to have “aired” the production must be available online and distributed to the general public (through a website, RSS feed, iTunes, Google Play or SoundCloud).
 Services like Dropbox or Google Drive will not work, as unless you have the specific link, it is hard to come across those files.

 - The air date of a production will be when they first appeared for public consumption.